mtycholaz/NDSCPP-web-monitor/README.md

 ### Canvas
 Implements ICanvas and ILEDGraphics, representing a 2D drawing surface with support for multiple LED features.

-### ClientChannel
-Represents a logical LED client, capable of managing and sending LED data frames to a remote server.

 ### WebServer
 Hosts a REST API for interacting with and controlling LED canvases and their features.